This article is part of a larger series on Payroll Services.

 Tip: ADP charges a setup fee for new accounts, but often the sales rep can waive this fee.
 If they don’t mention it, ask.

 Step 2.
-Sign in and Click Run Payroll
+Sign In & Click Run Payroll

 Step 3.
 Resolve Timecard Issues

-ADP begins the process by flagging any timecard issues.
+ADP begins the process by flagging any time card issues.
 If there is an issue, such as a missing clock out, it shows up in a banner at the top.
 Click the button marked, “Resolve Exceptions.”
-It takes you to the timecard (seen above), where you can resolve errors.
+It takes you to the timecard (seen below), where you can resolve errors.

-To electronically capture each employee’s time worked, you have a couple of options: You can use ADP’s time tracking software, which costs extra, or your own software and have it integrated into ADP Run.
+To electronically capture each employee’s time worked, you have a couple of options.
+You can either use ADP’s time tracking software—which costs extra—or stick to your own software and have it integrated into ADP RUN.
 Learn more about free time tracking options.

 Step 4.
 Enter Overtime or Vacation